wenqian66/semantic_cache/REPORT.md

 get_embedding(user_query) -> faiss.IndexFlatIP(EMBEDDING_DIMENSION)

-Only the current user query is embedded (no conversation history) to avoid content bledding.
+Only the current user query is embedded (no conversation history) to avoid content blending.

 FAISS retrieves top-k similar queries based on cosine similarity.
 This ensures that only semantically similar questions (like Q1 and Q3) are considered, while unrelated ones (like Q2) are filtered out early.